titembaatar/sway.flem/docs/troubleshooting.md

 - **Application Focus**: Some applications may grab focus when launched, which can interfere with the layout creation process
 - **Window Properties**: Some applications may not respect sizing commands or may have minimum size constraints
+- **Resize**: Because of Sway behavior, when there is too much containers in a split, sizes are not apply correctly.
+Nothing I can do about it, try different sizes until you are satisfied.
 - **Timing Issues**: If applications take a long time to start, the layout process might not be fully completed

 ## Getting Help